f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-against-automated-threats-on-regional-edges-with-f5xc/README.rst

 24. Click Apply and then Save and Exit

-Validating our Configuration with CURL:
+Simulating Bot Traffic with CURL:
 ---------------------------------------
 1. Within this repo you can download the `curl-stuff.sh <https://github.com/karlbort/fork-f5-xc-waap-terraform-examples/blob/main/workflow-guides/bot/deploy-botdefense-against-automated-threats-on-regional-edges-with-f5xc/validation-tools/curl-stuff%20copy.sh>`__ script in the validation-tools directory to run it against your web application to generate some generic Bot Traffic